pryv/service-core/components/previews-server/README.md

-# Pryv browser server
+# Pryv previews server

-Node.js / Express server supporting the browser client app, offering specific functionality outside the scope of the main Pryv API (e.g. event previews).
+Node.js / Express server supporting client apps with event previews (which are outside the scope of the main Pryv API).

 ## Quick API description